There are many ways to transfer an image or pattern onto wood. In this post, I cover how to transfer a pattern onto wood without using graphite paper.

 Step 3- Draw on the back with a pencil

 Flip over your image and start drawing on the back with a pencil.
 This is the step where you basically create your own graphite paper.
 If your image is just a few lines or letters, you can just draw over the parts that will need to be transferred.
-For this butterfly design, I basically drew over the whole image to keep it simple.

 Related: Green Artist Wood Burning Tools Recommendation List

 Now that the back is fully covered in pencil and ready to be transferred, it’s time to place the image onto wood.
-I use a ruler to make sure the design is in the middle and then I tape down the image to secure it.
-You want to make sure the image is secure because if not, your transfer may not be accurate.
-I usually use a few pieces of masking tape.
+I use a ruler to ensure the design is centered on the wood.

 Step 5- Start tracing over your image

-Once you are done tracing the whole image, carefully lift up the paper to reveal your traced image.
+Once you’re done tracing, carefully lift up the paper to reveal your traced image.
 You now have your sketch on your piece of wood.
-Transferring images and patterns onto wood is a great way to make sure your design will be proportional and even.

 Your image is now transferred and is ready to be burned!

 Now I have a great outline as a reference for my wood burning project.
-After I do a basic outline with my wood burner, I will go in and erase any not needed lines.
-Check out my post on how to remove pencil lines from wood burning art here.
+After I do a basic outline with my wood burner, I will go in and erase any unnecessary lines.

 Thanks for reading and if you have any questions, ask them below!